-HTC Elite with Android, LTE Windows Phone reportedly headed for AT&T next yearAlex Wagner - Deputy Managing Editor, News Desk
+HTC Elite with Android, LTE Windows Phone reportedly headed for AT&T next yearAlex Wagner - Editorial Director of News and Content

 Last month saw a trio of new HTC smartphones dubbed the Edge, Ville and Zeta churned out by the rumor mill, and today we've got two more devices to keep an eye out for.
 First is the HTC Elite, an Android-powered handset that BGR's sources believe is headed for AT&T with Ice Cream Sandwich and and Beats Audio in tow.
 Not much else is known about the Elite spec-wise, but it's reportedly going to be HTC's flagship phone for the first half of next year and is said to be on track for launch as the "Congressional" sometime in the first half of April.

 Next up is something for all of the Windows Phone fans out there.
 According to BGR, HTC is prepping a 4G LTE-capable Windows Phone for AT&T that's packing a 4.7-inch display, the latter of which is a feature already present in AT&T's lineup thanks to the Titan.
 As far as a launch goes, this one's rumored to be coming on February 5th.
 That means that a CES reveal may be in the cards.